HSw109/CBJS/README.md

 # Web Penetration Testing

-This repository provides information about 8 white-boxes written by CyberJutsu and my write-up while solving them.
+This repository provides information my write-up about 8 white-boxes written by CyberJutsu.